Tshering Tobgay: Politics

 Tobgay was a co-founder member of the People's Democratic Party and was responsible for establishing the Party as Bhutan's first registered political party.
 At the 2008 election, the PDP only obtained two seats, with Tobgay winning one of the seats.
 In 2009, the PDP's leader Sangay Ngedup resigned from his position, and Tobgay took over as the party's leader.
 After the 2013 election, Tobgay was elected as Prime Minister of Bhutan by a secret ballot.

+After People's Democratic Party (Bhutan) won 30 seats (out of 47) in the 2024 general election, Tshering Tobgay is set to become Prime Minister again.

 2013 campaign

 During Tobgay's campaign in the 2013 election, Tobgay focused on improving Bhutan with small promises.
 Instead of following in his predecessor's footsteps and promoting the Gross National Happiness, Tobgay pledged to give each village a power tiller, utility vehicles for each district and two national ambulance helicopters.
 Tobgay's election campaign focused on improving the economy which had then fallen to a record low of 2%.
 The campaign also promised strengthening the rural economy, reforming the education sector, and empowering local government.